srid/purescript-book-sources/chapter8.md

   return unit
 ```

 And that's it!
-Try the user interface out by running `grunt` and then opening the `html/index.html` file in your web browser.
+Try the user interface out by running `pulp build --to dist/Main.js` and then opening the `html/index.html` file in your web browser.

 You should be able to enter some values into the form fields and see the validation errors printed onto the page.
 When you have fixed all of the validation errors, you should see the validated result printed onto the browser's console.